betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 For every processor architecture transition that the Mac had undertaken, Apple has provided some sort of mechanism to run binaries for the outgoing processor architecture on Macs based on the new architecture.
 During the 68000 to PowerPC transition, Apple's approach was to emulate an entire 68000 system at the lowest levels of the operating system on PowerPC; in fact, during this transition, PowerPC Macs even allowed 68000 and PowerPC code to call back and forth to each other and be interspersed within the same binary.
-During the PowerPC to x86 transition, Apple introduced Rosetta, which basically JIT-compiled blocks of PowerPC code into x86 on-the-fly at program runtime.
+During the PowerPC to x86 transition, Apple introduced Rosetta, which worked by JIT-compiling blocks of PowerPC code into x86 on-the-fly at program runtime.
 For the x86-64 to arm64 transition, Rosetta 2 follows in the same tradition as in the previous two architecture transitions.
 Rosetta 2 has two modes: the first is an ahead-of-time recompiler that converts an entire x86-64 binary to arm64 upon first run of an x86-64 binary and caches the translated binary for later reuse.
 The second mode Rosetta 2 has is a JIT translator, which is used for cases where the target program itself is also JIT-generating x86-64 code; obviously in these cases the target program's JIT output cannot be recompiled to arm64 through an ahead-of-time process.